sqmk/sadtrombone.sqmk.com/README.md

-## sadtrombone.us Website
+## sadtrombone.sqmk.com Website

-This is the entire contents of the website, http://sadtrombone.us.
+This is the entire contents of the website, http://sadtrombone.sqmk.com.

-The only thing that is not included is the nginx config.
-You can find that in the wiki.

 ## What is it for?